 Art is one of those topics that can cause a lot of varied reactions: excitement, blank stares, indifference, or a flashback of a test from high school in which you were supposed to name the painting based on the image.
 For a lot of people that I know, art is something that they either just don't like or they just don't understand.
 Or maybe it's that they don't like it cause they don't understand it?
 Personally, I think that we make too much of "defining" what art means.
 Instead, I think we should just appreciate that which others have created and how it can add beauty, thought, and creativity to our lives and the lives of our kiddos.
 I don't think that it's anything we should shy away from---especially when it comes to exposing our children to art---because there's so much value in art and we can learn so much from it.

-Did you know that art in a child's life helps them with things like perseverance, critical thinking, develop motor skills, and focus?
+Did you know that art in a child's life helps them with things like perseverance, critical thinking, developing motor skills, and focus?
 Research has shown that children who are exposed to art---whether that be painting, sculpture, music, theatre, or other areas within the arts---develop the aforementioned skills and more.
 Who doesn't want a child who perseveres, is able to think critically, has well-developed motor skills, and is focused?!
 These are all great traits to have and are important for later in life.

 Still, I think one of the hangups we have when we talk about art is really the question: what is art?
 How do you define art?
 How is a painting with a white background and a black dot in the center of the canvas considered art?
 (Don't think I haven't asked that question a time or two!)
 Recently, a dear friend of mine offered an interesting definition of art.
 She says that art is "the imagination brought to life in such a way that we can gain a glimpse of the inner workings of complete strangers that can leave us feeling joy, pain, exhilaration, disgust, introspective, and challenged."
 What I take this to mean is this: art is in the eye of the beholder.